anfinil/activity-feed/README.md

 ### What's an Activity Feed?

-Here is a typical text-based activity feed that is so common today on social networks:
+Here is an example of a text-based activity feed that is very common today on social networking sites.

 [![Example](https://raw.githubusercontent.com/kigster/activefeed/master/uml/active-feed-example.png)](https://raw.githubusercontent.com/kigster/activefeed/master/doc/active-feed-example.png)

+The _stories_ in the feed depend entirely on the application using this library, therefore to integrate with ActiveFeed requires a few additional glue points in your code, mostly around serializing your objects to and from the feed.

 ### Overview

+This project has been developed from scratch.

-This is a "from-the-ground-up" written library that implements the concept of an activity feed, and hopes to address the following goals:
+ The feed library aims to address the following goals:

  * To define a minimalistic API for a typical event-based activity feed, without tying it to any concrete backend
  * To make it easy to implement and plug in a new type of backend, eg. using Couchbase or MongoDB